Andrew Garfield, Nathan Lane win Tony Awards for 'Angels'

 He added: "I am part of a cast of actors who never believed that they'd be able to portray their own races, and we're doing that."

+The show's director, David Cromer, said the musical is also about loneliness and despair, and asked everyone to reach out to anyone for whom "despair is overwhelming."

-In another mesmerizing moment, Melody Herzfeld, the heroic drama teacher who nurtured many of the young people demanding change following the February school shooting in Parkland, Florida, was honored from the Tony Award stage.
+In a mesmerizing moment, Melody Herzfeld, the heroic drama teacher who nurtured many of the young people demanding change following the February school shooting in Parkland, Florida, was honored from the Tony Award stage.

 Herzfeld, the one-woman drama department at Marjory Stoneman Douglas High School, was cheered by the crowd at Radio City Music Hall.
 Herzfeld saved 65 lives by barricading students into a small classroom closet on Valentine's Day when police say a former student went on a school rampage, killing 17 people.

 She then later encouraged many of her pupils to lead the nationwide movement for gun reform, including organizing the March For Our Lives demonstration and the charity single "Shine."
-Members of Herzfeld's drama department took the Tony stage to sing "Seasons of Love" from "Rent."
+Members of Herzfeld's drama department took the Tony stage to serenade her with "Seasons of Love" from "Rent."

+J.K.
+Rowling's "Harry Potter" franchise has extended its magical touch to Broadway with five awards for "Harry Potter and the Cursed Child," including book, lighting, sound design, orchestrations and director John Tiffany, who asked the crowd to sing "Happy Birthday" to his boyfriend.
+They obliged.

-In other wins, "Rosanne" star Laurie Metcalf won the award for best featured actress in a play for her work in a revival of Edward Albee's "Three Tall Women."
+In other wins, Glenda Jackson added to her impressive resume with a Tony Award for best actress in a play for her work in a revival of Edward Albee's "Three Tall Women."
+That show also yielded the featured actress win to "Rosanne" star Laurie Metcalf.

 Billy Joel gave his friend Bruce Springsteen a special Tony Award.
 "This is deeply appreciated, and thanks for making me feel so welcome on your block," The Boss said.
 Later, Springsteen will perform "My Hometown" on the piano from his sold-out one-man show.